-For the first time in its history, the self-declared republic of Somaliland has passed a bill against rape.
+For the first time in its history, the self-declared republic of Somaliland has passed a bill against rape in the lower house of its parliament.

 In the past, a victim's family could force them to marry their rapist to avoid being shamed.

 Somaliland declared itself independent from Somalia in 1991 but is not internationally recognised as a country.
 There is still no specific law against rape in Somalia, although it is punishable through a penal code that recognises some sexual offences.

 "Nowadays we have seen even people carrying out gang rapes," he said.

 "The main emphasis of the new act is to completely stop rape."

-The new law has come in after years of lobbying by children and women's rights advocates.
+The new law has come before parliament after years of lobbying by children and women's rights advocates.

 Faisa Ali Yusuf of the Women's Agenda Forum told the BBC they have been waiting for such legislation for a very long time.

 The new bill still needs approval from the upper house and the BBC's Anne Soy explains it comes within the context of the self-declared republic being keen to be seen internationally as a viable democracy with functioning institutions.